xinyee20/tp/docs/DeveloperGuide.md

 (Contributed by Ryan Lim)

-The `LessonManager` is responsible for storing lessons in a tutorial group
+The `LessonManager` is responsible for storing lessons in a tutorial group.

 #### 5.3.1.
 Rationale